bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 * People who are thinking about starting companies (or started and stopped) as the best of bad options for enabling a technology would be good PMs.
 Some subset of people who start startups are doing it not because they want to build a business but because it seems like the best way to get a technology into the world.
 In some of those cases, a PARPA program would be far more effective than a startup.
 * While we won't be able to pay as much as a big tech company, I suspect that the people who would make good PMs aren't out to maximize their income but instead have some income threshold, above which the non-monetary benefits of the work (which is uniquely excellent!) dominate their mental calculus.
 Without being tied to any government pay scales, we can negotiate this threshold with individuals.

-## It's Possible to systemitize the whole program-creating process ##
+## It's Possible to systematize the whole program-creating process ##

 Validating this hypothesis looks like getting to a place where after we've created some hopefully-not-too-large number of programs, we (internally at least) feel confidence that it wasn't just a fluke.
 Ideally, we would also be able to instill that confidence into people outside the organization as well.
 The ability to repeatedly create good programs is a strong reason to believe that it might be successful in the long run.